zkat/rust-notes/README.md

 Update: I'm supposed to use `failure`, not `error-chain`, per @ag_dubs.
 SIGH

+Update: The plot thickens! https://twitter.com/hoodie_de/status/1135192684916879360 claims I should not be returning failure::Error from public APIs but this is not clear at all and I'm not sure what the expected alternative is.

 ## Returning iterators

 Iterators are super duper useful!
 Infortunately, it's super hard to figure out